Raincloud657/noir--site/README.md

 ## Usage

 Open `public/index.html` in a browser with internet access.
-The landing page now features a spinning can animation that drops to reveal a stylised `ø`.
-Plan cards are loaded from `data/flavors.json` (served from the `public` folder) and a small feedback form stores submissions in `localStorage`.
+The landing page now starts with a placeholder can that spins briefly then fades into the black background.
+A white `O` with a floating dash appears and animates while the rest of the site loads.
+Plan cards are pulled from `data/flavors.json` (served from the `public` folder) and a small feedback form stores submissions in `localStorage`.

 `public/admin.html` exposes a password protected dashboard (password `noir`).
 The editor lets you modify the JSON configuration and saves it to `localStorage`.